onoufriosm/redux-setup-guide/README.md

 9. Add multiple entities to another in a many to many relationship (e.g. POST /post/1/tag/1,2)
 10. Remove an entity from another in a many to many relationship (e.g. DELETE /post/1/tag/1)
 11. Remove multiple entities from another in a many to many relationship (e.g. DELETE /post/1/tag/1,2)

+All actions return 4 fields:
+1. `type`.
+The type of the action (e.g. `REQUEST_READ_USER`)
+2. `params`.
+These are parameters that will be used by the api service to compute the api endpoint.
+3. `meta`.
+Meta data to be used by the reducers and the normalizer middleware.
+4. `options`.
+Extra options.
+Typically these can include `onSuccess` and `onFail` functions to be called when the api call is done.

 [⇧ back to top](#Docs)